The Elizabeth Hammond Award

 Projects should ideally result in increased public access to the object, for example, through display, access to stored collections, publication or other forms of information such as digitized images, websites etc.

-Items should have local relevance or national significance where this is possible.
 A brief condition report with photographs of the item/s should support the application.

-Conditions/criteria for a grant:
+Conditions/criteria for a award: